 GET TO KNOW EVERESTIANS

 Brian grew up in Houston, Texas and went to both universities – St. Edwards University in USA and APU, Japan as a dual-degree student.
 He can speak three languages: English, Japanese and Vietnamese.
 As a kid, he usually went back to Vietnam with his family so he really wants to find out a little bit more about his roots.
-Brian joined Everest since October, 2018 as a Math Teacher and has actively involved in many projects of E2.
+Brian joined Everest since October, 2018 as a Math Teacher and decided to pursuing a coaching pathway from 2021 as a College Prep Counselor.

 Share your background: Where did you grow up?
 Where did you go to university and what did you study?